 Northwestern University; Cornell University; student of Bill Karlins, Alan Stout, Mel Powell, Karel Husa, and Steven Stucky

 Born in 1965, he grew up in Illinois and studied at Northwestern and Cornell Universities, and the California Institute of the Arts.
 His music has won awards from the Guggenheim Foundation, the Howard Foundation, the American Academy of Arts and Letters, the Conservatoire Américain de Fontainebleau, Composers, Inc., the Debussy Trio, the College Band Directors National Association, the New York State Federation of Music Clubs, the Illinois Arts Council, the American Music Center, and ASCAP.
 Among his commissions are works for Northwestern University, University of Illinois, the Syracuse Society for New Music, the Jupiter Quartet, the Spoleto Festival, Pink Martini and the Oregon Symphony, the Quad City Symphony, the Chicago Symphony, Quartet New Generation, Piano Spheres, and the American Composers Orchestra.
-Taylor is Professor of Music at the University of Illinois, Urbana-Champaign, where he lives with his spouse, artist Hua Nian, and their two children.
+Taylor is Professor of Music at the University of Illinois, Urbana-Champaign, where he lives with his spouse, artist Hua Nian.
 More information is at stephenandrewtaylor.net.

 When I teach composition I try to follow the example of Olivier Messiaen, who didn't wish to turn his students into clones of himself.
 Instead he tried to help each of his students become themselves, developing their own musical personality.
 With so many musical styles in currency, I would much rather help students follow their chosen path than tell them which path they should follow.
 What I do insist on is that composers write lots of music.
 The only way to get good at something is to practice.